Fxztam/FormsWebSocketBasic/README.md

 ## Not implemeted

-The interaction is a one-way from Forms to JS, listening on JS events/data on the Forms side is not inmplemented.
+The interaction is a one-way from Forms to JS, listening on JS events/data on the Forms side is not implemented.